-To get our spending under control, we must reform mandatory spending programs, cut low-priority spending, and stop performing functions best left to state and local governments or the private sector.
-We need a cultural change in which the federal government is a smaller, more efficient, effective, and a much less expensive and intrusive part of Americans’ lives.
-Getting collective action by a majority of Congress and the President is difficult.
-With two-thirds of all federal spending mandatory and not subject to the Congressional appropriations process, citizens need to be educated on this critically important goal.
+Ultimately, upon the return to economic growth to really get our spending under control, the United States must reform its mandatory spending programs, cut low-priority spending, and stop performing functions best left to state and local governments – or to the private sector.
+It will require a cultural change, in which the federal government is smaller, more efficient, and effective as well as a much less expensive and intrusive part of our families’ lives.
+Getting such a collective action for cultural change by a majority of Congress and the president is difficult.
+With two thirds of all annual federal spending being mandatory and thereby not subject to the congressional appropriations process – meaning that it happens each year without a congressional vote – citizens need to be aware of and educated on this critically important goal.

-While in Congress, I have co-sponsored two versions of balanced budget amendments to the U.S. Constitution to bring our spending in line.
+I have cosponsored two versions of balanced budget amendments to the U.S. Constitution to bring our spending in line.
 We must take the necessary steps to ensure that all taxpayer dollars are being used wisely, and we can no longer kick the can down the road on mandatory spending.
-Our children and grandchildren depend on us to solve our debt problem and give them a brighter future.
+The pandemic has driven this message home even more intensely.
+Our children and grandchildren depend on us to solve this growing debt problem and provide them a brighter future.